jared-richard-clarke/folio-calculator/README.md

 plain HTML, CSS, and JavaScript — was the culmination of careful study.
 September 2023, I rewrote this application to better reflect my improving skillset.

 Both calculators are built on top of expression parsers.
-My first parser was rudimentary — easily misled by unexpected character combinations and misplaced whitespace.
-Anticipating malformed user input is complex, and I had shifted much of this complexity over to a tangle of regular expressions.
-Cryptic and hard to debug, these too would fail.
+My first parser is rudimentary — easily misled by unexpected character combinations and misplaced whitespace.
+Anticipating malformed user input is complex.
+I had shifted much of this complexity over to a tangle of regular expressions, which are cryptic and hard to debug.
+These too would fail.

 My new calculator's core is a **top-down operator precedence** parser modeled on ideas pioneered by the computer scientist **Vaughan R. Pratt**.
 A full-featured parser, it handles infix and prefix notation,